Are Photos and Video Evidence Always Allowed in Texas Courts?

 Contact Our Criminal Lawyers in Collin County if You Need Help Today

 In short, everyone involved in the Texas criminal justice system must take every precaution to ensure that only reliable, credible, and admissible visual evidence is employed against a defendant accused of a crime.
 But you cannot simply rely on prosecutors and judges to do the right thing.
-If you are accused of a crime and need an experienced Collin County criminal defense lawyer to help protect your rights, contact Rosenthal & Wadas, PLLC, today.
+If you are accused of a crime and need an experienced Collin County criminal defense lawyer to help protect your rights, contact Rosenthal & Wadas, today.